Facebook Tips for Travel Writers

 A nice crisp magazine cover photo is perfect for conveying your chops.
 It graphically shows that you have been published—in print, no less.

-I post a magazine cover every Wednesday on my Facebook site.
-Each of these posts tells a little story about how I broke into that magazine.
+In each of these posts tell a little story about how you broke into that magazine.
 These stories are popular and tend to accumulate a lot of “Likes”.
-They show my friends how I manage to wrangle my stories into so many magazines, and gives them a sales lead in the process.
+Show your friends how you manage to wrangle your stories into so many magazines.

 If your story is online, include an image and post a link to the story.